vicrodh/Tlacuilo/README.md

 - Theme: Nord color palette
 - License: AGPL-3.0 (required by MuPDF)

+## Contributing
+We are not accepting pull requests right now.
+Please open an issue if you have a suggestion.
+See `CONTRIBUTING.md` for details.

 ## Prerequisites
 - Node.js 18+ and npm
 - Rust toolchain (for Tauri)